ChooZ-B/remote_robotics/README.md

     rosrun remote_robotics binary_converter image/from_cam image/binary:=image/binary2

-Instead of trying to find the default topic names in the source code, one should try `rostopic list` or use the graphical interface `rqt`.
+Instead of trying to find the default topic/service names in the source code, one should try `rostopic/rosservice list` or the graphical interface `rqt`.

 See http://wiki.ros.org/Remapping%20Arguments for further information.

-# 3. Communication between two machines
+## Communication between two machines

 To setup a ROS-communication between two machines both IP addresses have to be known and set the Shell variables `ROS_MASTER_URI` and `ROS_IP`